FBarrca/obsidian-handwritten-notes/README.md

 ## 🎥 Demo

-An illustrative demo on note creation and annotation.
-Although slightly outdated, the fundamental features remain unchanged.
+This is a demo of the plugin, showing how to create a new note, and how to annotate an existing note.
+It is a bit outdated, but the basic functionality is still the same.

 [![Watch a demo of the plugin](https://img.youtube.com/vi/dkdKeCJzVQA/default.jpg)](https://youtu.be/dkdKeCJzVQA)